-In this final stage of our exploration, we examine the hypothesis of Giampietrino's reinterpretation of a lost model by Leonardo da Vinci.
-Wilhelm Suida highlights that: "He preserved several of Leonardo's compositions that we would otherwise have little or only vague knowledge of".
-This observation underscores the significance of Giampietrino's works in preserving Leonardo's artistic heritage.
+In this final stage of our exploration, we examine the hypothesis that Giampietrino may have reworked a lost model by Leonardo da Vinci.
+Such a practice aligns with a broader pattern noted by Wilhelm Suida, who remarked: "He preserved certain compositions by the master, of which we would otherwise have only a vague idea, or none at all".
+This observation underscores the importance of Giampietrino's works in safeguarding Leonardo's artistic legacy.